Fellowship

 Program Overview

 In addition to the variety of clinical experiences, there are didactic sessions as well as hands-on in the high-fidelity Clinical Simulation Center.
 Learning will also be enhanced using online learning modules, case conferences, evidenced-based readings and journal clubs.
-The trainee can expect to dedicate approximately 10 to 12 hours a week completing these learning activities.
+The Advanced Practice Provider Critical Care fellow can expect to dedicate approximately 10 to 12 hours a week completing these learning activities.

 Learn More about the Fellowship

-General Applicant Information The program is affiliated with Penn State Health Milton S. Hershey Medical Center, and fellows are hired as full-time employees with benefits, which includes a Continuing Medical Education allowance.
+The Advanced Practice Provider Critical Care Fellowship is affiliated with Penn State Health Milton S. Hershey Medical Center, and fellows are hired as full-time employees with benefits, which includes a Continuing Medical Education allowance.
 Applicants must be graduates of an accredited nurse practitioner or physician assistant program, and board-certified through one of the major accrediting bodies specific to their discipline.
 To apply for the APP Critical Care Fellowship, applicants must provide the following items:

 A personal statement, to include the applicant’s purpose in fellowship study and future professional goals as they relate to Critical Care.